 For help with pronunciation, Speechling is a great option.
 You can get feedback on your pronunciation from real native teachers for free.
 With a paid subscription you can submit an unlimited number of voice recordings.

 The resources that we recommend most highly vary by language.
-For a list of our favorites for the language you’re learning, select it from the table below.

 I’ve come away from this with the feeling that Word Dive’s claim of being able to take a user from beginner to fluent in just three months with their app is dubious.
 If it was credible, the three-month price would be a steal for fluency.